syncfusion-content/blazor-docs/blazor/combobox/grouping.md

 ---
 layout: post
 title: Grouping in Blazor ComboBox Component | Syncfusion
-description: Learn here all about grouping support in Syncfusion Blazor ComboBox component, it's elements and more.
+description: Checkout and learn here all about grouping support in Syncfusion Blazor ComboBox component, it's elements and more.
 platform: Blazor
 control: ComboBox
 documentation: ug